Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 With regards to Batman, Costanzo returned to the role of Harvey Bullock for Batman spin-off shows, The New Batman Adventures and Superman, as well as direct-to-DVD movie, Batman: Mystery of the Batwoman (2003).
 In 2013, Costanzo voiced Bullock one more time in computer game, Batman: Arkham Origins (2013).

-Recent roles have included a part in horror comedy, Beast Mode (2016) and a guest spot on TV series, 2 Broke Girls.
-At present, the actor has various projects in production and post-production.
+More recent roles have included a part in horror comedy, Beast Mode (2016) and a guest spot on TV series, 2 Broke Girls.
+He also appeared in movies, Snowbird (2020) and Dutch (2021).

 Melissa Gilbert – Batgirl/Barbara Gordon